-Many visitors are surprised to learn that Santa Fe is the capital of New Mexico because few state capitals are as multicultural, colorful and inclusive.
+Many visitors are surprised to learn that Santa Fe is the capital of New Mexico because only some state capitals are as multicultural, colorful, and inclusive.

 It’s an easy place to bring children of any age.
 Santa Fe is full of visual clues that kids pick up on; it looks different than what most families are used to.
 Whether you drive there (check out our New Mexico road trip) or take Amtrak from Albuquerque, your first visual escape is the red and gold, arid and hilly landscape.
 Symmetrical adobe buildings ranging in color from mocha to rust blend effortlessly with scattered pines and tumbleweed.